StevensND/switch-port-mods/Fate Samurai Remnant/[01003AE01AA76000]/readme.md

+### Instructions:

+1. Open the 60fps folder.

+2. Select the version that you are going to use (1.0.0, 1.0.1, 1.0.2 ...) and open the .pchtxt file.

+3. Click on the arrow icon (Download raw file) and download the file.

+4. Open Yuzu/Ryujinx and right click on the game, then click on Open Mod Data Location/Open Mods Directory.

+5. Create a new folder and name it 60fps.
+Open that folder and create another folder inside.
+Name it exefs.
+Finally drag/move/paste the .pchtxt that you previously downloaded in this folder.

+Your path should be something like: `60fps\exefs\1.0.2.pchtxt`

+### IMPORTANT INFO (READ IT):

 **TID: 01003AE01AA76000 (US Version ONLY)**.
 I don't plan to adapt this mod to other regions at this time.

 You may ask: **Why emulate this game when there is a native PC version?**: You are free to play the version that you want.
 My only goal with this mod was to see if I was able to adapt the mod made only for real hardware to emulation and I did it.
 I think it's a good progress in my learning.